Duzgunn/KeywordSearcher/README.md

 ## Usage

 This tool works in a case-insensitive manner.
-For example, when searching for the keyword "hi", if it finds the value "Hi", the search is considered successful and it is printed to the screen.
+For example, when searching for the keyword "hi", if it finds the word "Hi", the search is considered successful and it is printed to the screen.

 ![App Screenshot](./ss.png)